FilterQueryPredicate¶

 Example

-This operator is useful to simplify searches when the criteria is optional.
+This operator is useful to simplify searches when the criteria are optional.
 For example, instead of writing:

 this operator can be used instead: